US and UK impose new sanctions on Russia

 Earlier today, on 24 February 2023, one year after Russia's full scale invasion of Ukraine began, the US and the UK imposed further sanctions on Russia.
 As of yet, no consensus has been reached on the EU's tenth package of sanctions.

-Below, we briefly summarize today's developments, and also comment on the recently increased focus on circumvention of sanctions.
+Below, we briefly summarise today's developments, and also comment on the recently increased focus on circumvention of sanctions.

 Today, the US, in coordination with the G7, has adopted new sanctions on Russia, in a combined effort by the Department of Treasury, Department of State, Department of Commerce and the Office of the US Trade Representative.
 New US measures include: